syncomm/dockerfiles/netflix/README.md

-# docker-netflix #
+# syncomm/netflix #

-Container to enable a Netflix player through PipeLight and Firefox.
+A docker container to enable a Netflix player through PipeLight and Firefox.

 Working:
 * You can log in and watch Netflix!